hash-anu/AnuDB/README.md

 AnuDB is a lightweight, serverless document database designed for C++ applications, offering efficient storage of JSON documents through MessagePack serialization.
 It provides a serverless, schema-less solution for applications requiring flexible data management with robust query capabilities.

-You can adjust memory/CPU usage of AnuDB based on RocksDB options mentioned in [StorageEngine.cpp](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.cpp)  and [StorageEngine.h](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.h).
-Based on these configurations, you can get your desired performance results tailored to your specific platform requirements.
+ Since AnuDB written on top of RocksDB, it ensures atomicity, durability and consistency of your documents.
+You can adjust memory/CPU usage of AnuDB based on RocksDB options mentioned in [StorageEngine.cpp](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.cpp)  and [StorageEngine.h](https://github.com/hash-anu/AnuDB/blob/master/src/storage_engine/StorageEngine.h).Based on these configurations, you can get your desired performance results tailored to your specific platform requirements.

 ## Features